Mary Shannon

 Mary Shannon (married name Mary Wright), (born 12 February 1944) is a retired English table tennis player.

 Table tennis career

 She won several medals at the world and European championships between 1962 and 1970, including three gold medals in 1962–1964.

 She also won seven English Open titles.

 Personal life

 Shannon worked as a radiographer.
 On 4 September 1965, she married Brian Wright, her frequent partner in mixed doubles competitions.
-They had at least three children.
+They had three children.